venom-blockchain/fusion-consumer-example/README.md

   // creates a new VenomIndexer object this.indexer = new VenomIndexer({
-  transport: TransportType.http2, // Sets the transport type to HTTP/2 (TransportType.http2 or TransportType.stdio)
+  transport: TransportKind.http2, // Sets the transport type to HTTP/2 (TransportKind.http2 or TransportKind.stdio)
   abiPath: './abi',               // Specifies the path to the directory with ABI files
   installPath: './indexer',       // Sets the installation path for Fusion Producer
   dbPath: '/var/db/fusion',       // Sets the database path